 It wasn’t the first time an American ventured to Paris with high hopes and romantic dreams.
-The poetic longing for the world’s most romantic, picturesque city brought more aspiring individuals before to its door than me.
+The poetic longing for the world’s most romantic, picturesque city brought more aspiring individuals to its door before than me.
 Nearly a year and a half ago, I left the City of Light for Asia and nostalgia sets in from time to time, coming in strong waves and hitting so hard I can feel it in the pit of my stomach.
-Thinking of what Paris did for me when I needed it most in my life leaves me grateful and awestruck.
-The epitome of fashion, cuisine, history and language was far too tempting for me to turn my back on, too vivid in my mind from past visits as a tourist.
+Thinking of what Paris did for me when I needed it most leaves me feeling grateful and awestruck.
+The epitome of fashion, cuisine, history, and language was far too tempting for me to turn my back on, too vivid in my mind from past visits as a tourist.

 More travelers flock to this city than any other place in the world and there’s a good reason for that.
 Paris is the crème de la crème of trip destinations, and like a moth to the flame, it was too late to turn back.
 Wanderlust had overwhelmed me and wouldn’t subside until I listened.
 I left two months after I started dreaming and the rest as they say, is history.